Submit proposals by March 15, 2017

-List updated twice a year June 1st and December 1st
+List updated twice a year in June and December

 Have you applied for funding in the last two years?

-If so, do you have a proposal that has never been funded?
+If so, do you have a proposal that has not been funded?

 Are you interested in receiving thoughtful and candid feedback about your proposal from an experienced evaluator?

 Would you like to see your proposal featured on the inaugural Unfunded List this December and distributed to a wide network of philanthropists and funders?

 If you answered yes to all six questions then your proposal is eligible.
 We look forward to reviewing it.
 Good luck with your submission!